tari-project/tari/RFC/src/RFC-0001_overview.md

 ### Abstract

-The Tari network comprises three layers:
+The Tari network comprises two layers:

 1. A base layer that deals with [Tari coin] [transaction]s.
 It governed by a proof-of-work (PoW) blockchain that is merged-mined with
 Monero.
 The base layer is highly secure, decentralized and relatively slow.
-2. A multiparty payments channel that allows rapid, secure, low-cost, off-chain payments that are periodically settled on the base layer.
+2. A digital assets network (DAN), consisting of multiple independent sidechains, that manage the state of the native digital assets.
-3. A digital assets network (DAN) that manages all things to do with native digital assets.
    It is built for liveness, speed and scalability at the expense of decentralization.

 ![Tari Network Overview](theme/images/tari_network_overview.png)